 Blue Rhino Razor vs Blackstone Griddle

 Well, my friends, it’s the griddling season!
 It’s time to dust off the Griddle King apron and get in the backyard for some griddling delights.
-If you have been in the market for a new griddle and shopping for options, you have likely heard the name Blackstone as they hold a pretty large piece of the griddle market.
+If you have been in the market for a new griddle and shopping for options (check out our complete buying guide comparing commercial vs residential griddles), you have likely heard the name Blackstone as they hold a pretty large piece of the griddle market.

 However, if you have been searching for options (or shopping at Lowes), you probably came across the Blue Rhino Razor Griddle series.